Gauge theories from scattering amplitudes with minimal assumptions: CP symmetry

-Using the three-point amplitude expression in equation (\ref{generalcubic+}), this translates into the following property of the couplings:

-Let us stress that it is not possible in general to choose matrices $R^{(h)}$ for which the invariance condition is fulfilled and such that they are all the identity in some particle basis.
+Let us stress that, working in a particle basis that is real and self-conjugated for the $h=\pm 1$ and $h=0$ sectors respectively, it is not possible in general to choose matrices $R^{(h)}$ for which the invariance condition is fulfilled and such that they are all the identity.
 This would be true, however, in the absence of fermions.
 Indeed, working in a real basis and choosing trivial matrices $R^{(0,1)}$, eq.~\refeq{eq:CP-X} simply tells us that the couplings $F_a$ and $\theta_a$ are purely imaginary, which we had already proven (in that basis) above.
 However, the fermion generators $T_a$ are, in general, complex representations, and their complex conjugation has to be compensated, in general, by a non-trivial $R^{(1)}$.
 Then, CP invariance of the $F_a$ requires $R^{(1)}$ to be an automorphism of the algebra.
 And finally, a non-trivial $R^{(1)}$ must be compensated by a non-trivial $R^{(0)}$ in the scalar sector.
 That all this is possible is non-trivial and we refer to~\cite{Grimus:1995zi} for details.
 Note finally that this proof of CP invariance applies only to the (minimal) gluon couplings and only at the tree level.
 It cannot be extended, in particular, to Yukawa couplings and scalar self-interactions.
 For those interactions, the requirement of CP invariance imposes non-trivial constraints.